Content-Location header indicates an alternate

 /documents/foo?format=xml, and so on.

-Then the client could remember that the JSON version is available at that particular URL, skipping content negotation the next time it requests that document.
+Then the client could remember that the JSON version is available at that particular URL, skipping content negotiation the next time it requests that document.

 Say you're creating a new blog post through a site's API:

-The site returns a generic success message confirming the post was published.
-The server specifies where the new post is with
+The site returns the published post in the response body.
+The server specifies where the new post is with the

 Say you have a